 NameSwitch Guide Series

-More and more people are getting married abroad in the hope that their special day will be blessed with sunshine, as well as the fact that it’s more affordable to travel to long-haul locations than it was a decade ago.
-It’s also a great way to spend quality time with your close family and friends in the build-up to the big day and roll into your honeymoon in situ.
+More and more people are getting married abroad in the hope that their special day will be blessed with sunshine.
+It’s now more affordable to travel to long-haul locations than it was a decade ago.
+And it’s a great way to spend quality time with your loved ones in the build-up to the big day and roll into your honeymoon in situ.

-So, if you’re wondering how to go about changing your name after getting married abroad, this Guide is here to give you the low down.
+So, if you’re wondering how to go about changing your name after getting married abroad, this Guide is for you.

 If you’re planning on heading off to the Little White Chapel or another Las Vegas venue to say “I do”, you’ll need to ensure that the ceremony is performed by an officiant who’s licensed in Nevada, and once complete, your marriage will be internationally recognised.